BowPressure/draw-o-matic/README.md

 # draw-o-matic
-A simple, browser-based drawing program.
+A simple, browser-based drawing program made with HTML, CSS, and JavaScript.
+This project is an Odin Project assignment.